vinyulis/seed-jee/README.md

 The app will be available at http://localhost:8080

-In the github root folder, you will information on how to use docker-compose, a tool for define and run multi-container Docker applications.
+In the github root folder, you will find information on how to use docker-compose, a tool for define and run multi-container Docker applications.

 [git]: https://git-scm.com/